DIAGNOSTICS

 Energy performance diagnostics

-A rating of D is relatively good for an old apartment like Le Perrotin.
+A rating of C is really good for an old apartment like Le Perrotin.
 The Let's Diagnostics team said that there are two ways to improve the picture and make the apartment more energy efficient.

 The first is to replace the current electric water tank by one equipped with a heat pump that could extract energy from the air in the stairwell next to the apartment.
 The water tank is located above the ceiling of the WC next to the entrance, so this would require some building work.
 But they estimate that the cost would be less that €3500, including labour.
 We agree that this would be well worth doing and was on our "to-do" list until we decided to sell the apartment.